-reshape is used to change the shape of a matrix (or image).
+reshape and permute are used to change the shape of a matrix (or image).
 This can be useful in many cases, as in the next example.
-Imagine you want to flip every block of 8 rows in an image.
-The simplest way to do this is to reshape the image to 8 rows, flip them, and then reshape the image to its original size:
+Imagine you want to manipulate every block of 8-by-8 pixels in an image.
+The simplest way to do this is to reshape the image to a 3D stack of 8-by-8 pixel blocks, do the manipulation on the slices, and then reshape the image to its original size: